Career Development Policy

 Date came into force or revised

-Career development is one of the goals of the public education system, shared by schools, family and community.
-Education programs in B.C. schools should help prepare students for successful employment when they leave the school system.
+Career development is one of the goals of the British Columbia education system, shared by schools, family and community.
+Education programs in B.C. schools should help prepare students for successful employment when they leave the K-12 school system.

 Rationale or purpose of policy

-The purpose of this policy is to emphasize the important role that schools and boards of education have in providing students with career development, and to describe career programs and Ministry procedures related to career programs.
+The purpose of this policy is to emphasize the important role that boards of education and independent school authorities have in providing students with career development, and to describe career programs and Ministry procedures related to career programs.